All Episodes

 Look at this.

-If today's bill is to stop kids from starving to death or to keep them from getting fat.
+So I didn't know if, I keep getting confused, if today's bill is to stop kids from starving to death or to keep them from getting fat.

-I I still don't know what it's all about.
+I still don't know what it's all about.

 At any rate, that's not the point.

-The Healthy Hunger Free Kids Act is a law that'll subsidize and regulate what children eat before school.
+The Healthy Hunger-Free Kids Act is a law that'll subsidize and regulate what children eat before school.

 Regulate what children eat before school, at lunch, after school, and during summer vacations in federally funded school-based feeding programs.